IsmaelMoura/learning-java-letscode/README.md

 ## Final challenge
 Write a program that calculates the buyer's tip based on the correspondence between what was ordered and what was actually purchased.
-Following the following parameters:
+Following those parameters:

 - Purchases correspond to **50% or more** of the list, tip of **R$ 3.00**;
 - Purchases correspond to **75% or more** of the list, tip of **R$ 5.00**;